gabrielcoder247/Hello-world/README.md

 # HELLO WORLD WEBSITE

-`This project was the first one in my Microverse journey that needed a code review.
+`This project was the first one in my Microverse journey.
 I had to set up a "Hello world" repository.
 The goal was to combine all the tools and best practices I just learned into a repo: Github Workflows, Linters, Documenting my repo professionally With a perfect README.`

 ![screenshot](images/screen-16.png)